Rotating Shifts: A Manager’s Guide to Rotating Schedules

 A rotating shift schedule is a set of scheduled shifts that change over time, usually in a particular pattern that accounts for shift coverage.
 It helps spread the different shifts out over time to give workers a chance to acclimate to a different schedule, which is much better for their physical and mental well-being.

-The idea is to set up the schedule so that everyone works through the shifts they like and those they don’t as they’re rotated through the different shifts over time.
+The idea is to set up the schedule so that everyone works through every shift, to keep the distribution of most popular and least popular shifts fair, as they’re rotated through the different shifts over time.

 How a rotating shift schedule works